-United Kingdom profile - Timeline - BBC News
+United Kingdom profile

 2016 June - Political crisis after voters in a referendum opt to quit the European Union.
 David Cameron resigns, succeeded as prime minister by his home secretary, Theresa May.

-2017 March - Islamist Khalid Masood kills five people, including a police officer, in a rampage that ends in a thwarted attempt to force entry into the Palace of Westminster, the seat of the British parliament.
+2017 March - Islamist Khalid Masood kills five people, including a police officer, in a rampage that ends in a thwarted attempt to force entry into parliament.

-2017 April - Prime Minister Theresa May calls an early parliamentary election for June, seeking a larger majority to strengthen her hand in negotiating over Britain's exit from the European Union.
+2017 May-June - Islamist attacks in Manchester and London leave a total of 30 people dead.

-2017 May - A suicide bomber attacks a pop concert in Manchester, killing 22 people.
+2017 June - Early elections, called by Prime Minister Theresa May to strength her hand in negotiating Britain's exit from the European Union, results in a hung parliament and a fragile Conservative minority government, kept in office by an agreement with the main pro-British party in Northern Ireland, the Democratic Unionists.